CentreForDigitalHumanities/ianalyzer-readers/docs/example_custom.md

 ## File discovery

 File discovery is normally implemented when you create the Reader class for a specific dataset.
-Base reader classes, like `XMLReader` and `CSVReader`, don't implement it.
-If you're creating a base class for a data format, you can skip this step, and leave to to the reader for each dataset.
+If you're creating an abstract class for a data format, like the `CSVReader` or `XMLReader`, you can skip this step, and leave it to the reader for each dataset.

-In this case, we are writing the reader to handle a specific dataset, so we should describe how to find the data file by implementing `sources()`.
+In this case, our reader is meant to handle a single dataset, so we should describe how to find the data file by implementing `sources()`.

 ```python
 from ianalyzer_readers.readers.core import Reader